Social Policy Association

 No 5: Where do we go from here?
 Fifty years on from the ‘War on Poverty’

-by Stephen Crossley In 1967, Martin Luther King began work on a book titled ‘Where Do We Go from Here?’, in which he argued that the choice was between ‘chaos or community’.
-The book, published […]
+by Stephen Crossley In 1967, Martin Luther King began work on a book titled ‘Where Do We Go from Here?’, in which he argued that […]

 Fiona Willaims pays tribute to victims of terrorism and the Grenfell Tower fire with her poem As If.